Titans are just one day away from returning to practice!

 ESPN's Turren Davenport delivered the good news Tuesday morning that the Tennessee Titans could return to its practice facilities on Wednesday afternoon!
 After the team reported no new COVID-19 tests for players, coaches, staff, or essential personnel on Monday and Tuesday, the NFL is on the brink of giving Tennessee the go ahead to return to St. Thomas Sports Park.

-During his Zoom press conference on Tuesday after the news broke, Titans head coach Mike Vrabel stressed to members of the media that everything is hypothetical right now and the team is unsure if they will be allowed to practice on the fields or even be able to return to be in the weight rooms.
+During his Zoom press conference call on Tuesday after the news broke, Titans head coach Mike Vrabel stressed to members of the media that everything is hypothetical right now and the team is unsure if they will be allowed to practice on the fields or even be able to return to be in the weight rooms.

 The official ruling from the league will come very early in the morning on Wednesday, according to Vrabel.